sivareddyit/qubership-envgene/docs/error-handling-guide.md

    - The documentation MUST include all required sections (ID, Component, When, What, Error, Resolution)
    - Example:
      ```markdown
-     ### ERR-MOD-VAL-001: Invalid Module Configuration
+     #### ENVGENE-4001: Invalid Configuration

-     - **ID**: ERR-MOD-VAL-001
+     - **ID**: ENVGENE-4001
-     - **Component**: Module Loader
+     - **Component**: Configuration Validator
-     - **When**: During module initialization
+     - **When**: During configuration validation
-     - **What**: Required module configuration is missing or invalid
+     - **What**: Required configuration is missing or invalid
      - **Error**:
        ```
-       [ERR-MOD-VAL-001] Invalid module configuration.
+       [ENVGENE-4001] Invalid configuration.
 Missing required field: {field_name}
        ```
      - **Resolution**:
-       1. Check the module configuration file
+       1. Check the configuration file
        2. Ensure all required fields are present and valid
-       3. Refer to the module documentation for configuration requirements
+       3. Refer to the documentation for configuration requirements
      ```

 2. **Code Implementation**:
+   - Use the EnvGeneError classes from `envgenehelper.errors`
-   - Always include the error code at the beginning of the error message
+   - Include the error code when raising exceptions
-   - Use the format: `[ERROR-CODE] Error message details`
    - Example:
      ```python
+     from envgenehelper.errors import ValidationError
-     raise ValueError("[ERR-MOD-VAL-001] Invalid module configuration.
-Missing required field: {field_name}")
+     raise ValidationError(f"Invalid configuration.
+Missing required field: {field_name}", error_code="ENVGENE-4001")
      ```

 3. **Maintenance Guidelines**:
-   - Keep module and type abbreviations consistent across the codebase
+   - Use the appropriate error code range based on the error type
    - When adding a new error code, use the next available number in the sequence
-   - If a module or type becomes too broad, consider splitting it into more specific categories
    - Update the error catalog before merging any code that introduces new error codes

 4. **Code Review Checklist**